-After three acton packed nights/ 4 days in Bangkok we fly to Ho Chi Minh City to board our Luxury AMA Waterways cruise for the next nights.
+On April 1st we fly to Ho Chi Minh City to board our Luxury AMA Waterways cruise for the next 7 nights.

 The lively city of Ho Chi Minh City provides the perfect start to your incredible journey through Vietnam and Cambodia.
 Cruise along the mighty Mekong, visiting rural villages, historic pagodas, local markets and a Buddhist monastery where you’ll be treated to a special blessing by Monks.
 Get a glimpse into another era; one where people still happily honor the timeless traditions passed down through the centuries from their ancestors.